 Best Places to Catch a Sunset in Scottsdale

-Frank Lloyd Wright’s Taliesin West: Once the winter home of famed architect Frank Lloyd Wright, Taliesin West is now a museum and working architectural school.
+Once the winter home of legendary architect Frank Lloyd Wright, Taliesin West is now a museum and working architectural school.
 Guided tours, which take you through Wright’s working and living spaces, are offered on a daily basis.
-Visit in the late afternoon or book the 2-hour Night Lights tour and you’ll enjoy views of Scottsdale’s twinkling city lights as the sun sets.
+Visit in the late afternoon or book the 2-hour Night Lights tour and watch as Wright’s buildings and the surrounding desert take on a luminous, jewel-like quality at sunset.

-The Westin Kierland Resort & Spa: Scottish bagpipes signal the end of the day at The Westin Kierland Resort & Spa.
+Scottish bagpipes signal the end of the day at The Westin Kierland Resort & Spa.
 Professional bagpiper Michael McClanathan calls in golfers off the course at sunset with his melodic Old World Scotland tunes.
-Even if you’re not golfing, you can still kick back with an ice-cold margarita at the Dreamweaver Canyon fire pit and watch as the sun dips below a warm desert horizon.
+Even if you’re not golfing, you can still kick back with frosty margarita at the Dreamweaver Canyon fire pit and watch as the sun casts its last rays of the day.

-Degree 270: This chic lounge on the 14th floor of the Talking Stick Resort & Spa boasts unparalleled views of Camelback Mountain and the surrounding Salt River Pima-Maricopa Indian Community.
+This chic lounge on the 14th floor of the Talking Stick Resort & Spa boasts unparalleled views of Camelback Mountain and the surrounding Salt River Pima-Maricopa Indian Community.
 Besides jaw-dropping views, Degree 270 also is known for its live entertainment, dance floor, and regular drink specials.
-So, it’s not your traditional “sunset spot,” but it’s definitely worth a visit!
+It’s not your traditional “sunset spot,” but definitely worth a visit!